Caldera speaker wired with Transparent or Synergistic Research cables

 Comparing Synergistic Research Designer’s Reference to Transparent Music Wave Ultra XL

 These cables sound miles apart.
 They have very different characteristics but both have valid arguments.
 Let’s start with Transparent.
 There is definitely a Transparent House Sound but it evolves going up the range.
 Also, the sound changed with the introduction of the MM range.
 But we’re comparing the XL version here, in my opinion the best Ultra so far.
 This Ultra sounds both musical and refined yet fast and accurate.
 The Ultra is Transparent’s fastest cable yet it is never academical or clinical.
-Dynamics are accurate but not overexagerated.
-Its treble is rermarkable: open and airy and never edgy or hard.
+Dynamics are accurate but not overexaggerated.
+Its treble is remarkable: open and airy and never edgy or hard.
 To me, the Ultra is very well belanced.
 It can be bettered by the Reference but be warned that the balance shifts from fast and dynamic to more relaxed and smooth.

 The Synergistic Designer’s Reference is much more a music lover’s cable.
 It is nowhere as refined as the Transparent, nor as open and airy on top but it is a whole lot more forgiving instead.
 Not that the Transparent is ruthless, far from it.
 But if a recording is bad, the Transparent will let you know about it.
 And because the Transparent is so fast, sometimes dry recordings can sound just that – dry.
-The Synergistic covers up bad recordings with a nicely warm blanket of colourful harmonics.
-It is not as neutral as the Transparent but very likeable.
+The Synergistic covers up bad recordings with a nicely warm blanket of colorful harmonics.
+It is not as neutral as the Transparent but very likable.
 Its bass is different too: thicker, slower and with more “balls”.
-While its character is likeable, it can be too much when you start to notice that all music starts to sound alike.
+While its character is likable, it can be too much when you start to notice that all music starts to sound alike.
 It is one thing to be forgiving to bad recordings but once the differences start to disappear, you should ask yourself if this is what you want.
 What disturbed me most though was its lack of ultimate resolution and HF extension.
 The Synergistic can sound smoothed over and is a tad dark.
 In this particular system, this was not a good thing.
 Maybe, in my own system (Magnepan Ribbons) the Synergistic would have been a better match but there was no time to try this.

 Experimenting with the Caldera’s 3 possible connections